-Being accessible on all devices (specifically smartphones), whenever and wherever your users are, helps you grow and sustain SEO traffic while driving more mobile conversions.
+Ensuring your site is accessible on all devices (read as: smartphones!), whenever and wherever your users are, helps you grow and sustain SEO traffic while driving more mobile conversions.
 If there is an issue regarding the mobile version of your website, you may want to fix it swiftly, since Google’s moved to Mobile-First Indexing.

 A regular content audit can do wonders for a website.
-When your website traffic is down, check whether the problem is caused by the removal of good content - or too much “meh” or low quality content.
+When your website traffic is down, determine if high-quality content removal is a concern - or if there’s simply too much “meh” or low-quality content.
 If it’s something you can fix, just do it.
 Here is an article on evaluating and improving content for existing pages that can help.
 If your competitors are outranking you with great content, then pivot to go beyond their success.
 Examine what they are doing, and think through how you can implement something dramatically better.

-Did you recently edit page copy on a page that seeing a drop?
-What about removing a link to that page?
+Did you recently edit the web copy of a page that is now seeing a drop?
+Did you remove a link to that page?
 Making changes to content and internal linking can sometimes result in unexpectedly large traffic swings.

 Google Search Console (GSC) and Screaming Frog are the to-go tools for identifying crawl errors.
-The URL’s under “Coverage Report” are not indexed by Google to serve the users.
-Make sure your fruitful content is not having any indexation issues, and fix these GSC errors quickly.
+In addition to monitoring 404 errors and other HTTP status errors, make sure your content is not having any indexation issues, and fix these GSC errors quickly.

-One of the worst-case scenarios we see as SEO’s are the cases of botched site migrations.
+Often the worst-case scenarios we see as SEOs are the cases of botched site migrations.
 The SEO migration process can be complex/high-risk, requiring close attention & QA.
 Redirects in particular are a common issue with migration projects.
-If there is a problem with your redirects, your traffic might be suffering as a consequence.
+If there is a problem with your redirects, you may be losing website traffic as a consequence.
 (Don’t forget to redirect www, non-www, http, and https URLs!)

-If you utilize a web platform (say, WordPress or Shopify) and leverage plugins, extensions or apps to add additional functionality to your site, there's always the possibility that the plugin itself is broken and causing site issues.
-If this is the case for you, you'll either need to wait until the plugin developer fixes it, fix a new one, or forgo the use of that functionality entirely.
+If you utilize a web platform (say, WordPress or Shopify) and leverage plugins, extensions, or apps to add additional functionality to your site, there's always the possibility that the plugin itself is broken and causing site issues.
+If this is the case for you, you'll either need to wait until the plugin developer fixes it, find an alternative tool, or forgo the use of that functionality entirely.

-Keep in mind that these factors can and do overlap; for example, a Core Quality Update (algo update from Google) could change your website’s quality score from “good enough” to “not so much,” resulting in dramatic-looking losses.
-Technical SEO issues that might not be deal-killers in themselves (e.g. XML sitemaps with lots of broken pages) can compound into bigger issues.
+Keep in mind that these factors can and do overlap; for example, a Core Quality Update (aka: an algorithm update from Google) could change your website’s quality score from “good enough” to “not so much,” resulting in dramatic-looking losses.
+Technical SEO issues that might not be deal-killers in themselves (e.g. XML sitemaps with lots of broken pages) can compound into larger issues.

 This is pretty much 100% a contextual question.
-Where are you seeing the drops, for what keywords?
+Where are you seeing decreases, and for what keywords?
 Did that traffic provide you with brand awareness with your core audience, or did it bring you meaningless spammy bots?

-If you have GA goal, eCommerce, or event traffic setup, it may well be easy to quantify the business impact (or lack thereof) of this change.
+If you have GA goals, or eCommerce/event tracking set up, it may well be easy to quantify the business impact (or lack thereof) of this change.